ess-dmsc/event-formation-unit/README.md

 make doxygen
 ```

-After the documentation has been build, the doxygen documentation tree can be accesed in the cmake build directory, by opening `doxygen/html/index.html`.
+After the documentation has been build, the doxygen documentation tree can be accesed in the cmake build directory, by opening the file `doxygen/html/index.html`.

 ## Running the event formation application